Wellness & Vaccination Programs

 We provide many surgical services at our clinic including routine spay and neuters, soft-tissue and orthopedic surgeries.
 Occasionally, we we refer our patients to specialists (board certified veterinary surgeons) to perform complex procedures.

 Pain Management & Control

-We know the issue of pain management is of great concern to pet owners today.
+Pain management is an important part of what we do to care for your pet.
 New pain control medications, specifically developed for use use in pets, are now available that are more potent while at the same time reducing the risk of side effects to the gastrointestinal system and kidneys.
 These new pain medications, known as non-steroidal anti-inflammatory drugs (NSAIDS), are available in a variety of formats including liquids, pills and chewable tablets.
 In addition, pets that are hospitalized might be given “morphine type” drugs known as opiates when pain control is needed.

 Ultrasound & Cardiology

 Ultrasound is a valuable diagnostic tool in veterinary medicine.
-It can help to evaluate abdominal organs such as the liver, spleen, and kidneys for various diseases diseases including cancer.
-It can also be used as an aid to biopsy these organs.
-Ultrasound is one of the best tools to look at the heart and diagnose cardiac diseases.
-If your pet requires ultrasound we will schedule a board certified internist who will provide ultrasound services and interpretation, on our premises.
+It can help to evaluate abdominal organs such as the liver, spleen, and kidneys for various diseases including cancer.
+It can also be used as an aid to biopsy organs.
+Ultrasound is one of the best tools to look at the heart and diagnose cardiac disease.
+If your pet requires an ultrasound we will schedule a board certified internist to come to our clinic and provide the services and interpretation for your pet.

-Our EKG service also uses state of the art transmission, so that your pet’s EKG can be immediately transmitted by phone to a veterinary specialty center, where results are evaluated by a board certified cardiologist who will then provide us with a treatment program for your pet.
+Our EKG service also uses state of the art technology.
+This means that your pet’s EKG can be immediately transmitted by phone to a veterinary specialty center, where results are evaluated by a board certified cardiologist who will then provide us with a treatment plan for your pet.